Smart Fiberglass Solutions Contact Us Now

 Feature Welding Blanket Welding Curtain

-Heat resistance Very high Moderate
+Heat Resistance High to very high Moderate

 What Temperature Can a Welding Blanket Withstand?

-Welding Blanket Material Maximum Temperature
+Welding Blanket Material Maximum Temperature Recommended Application

-Ceramic fiber Up to 1200°C+
+Ceramic Fiber Up to 1200°C+ Extreme-temperature industrial applications

 Standard fiberglass blankets are sufficient for light welding and grinding operations, while heavy industrial environments may require high-silica or ceramic fiber blankets.